AbdulMoizQureshi-2640/SkyTracker-WeatherForecastApp/README.md

 - To use the chatbot for weather information, type the keyword "Weather" followed by the city name and press enter.
 - The chatbot will return the current weather conditions for the specified city.
 - Example : "Weather Rawalpindi" by searching this chatbot returns you the corresponding current temperature and weather condition.
+- Or use chatbot with non - weather related quereis.

 ## Acknowledgements